 It’s like looking at U.S. railroads or trucking companies to get an indicator of the U.S. economy.
 But here, it’s not about energy, it’s about other industrial goods.

-While the stock is off about 10% in the past year, the fact is, some of these commodities are seeing different shifts in production and distribution.
+The fact is, some of these commodities are seeing different shifts in production and distribution.
 Dry shipping may never be the same and EGLE stock may be at the beginning of the end.

 Pacific Drilling (PACD)

 Pacific Drilling (NYSE:PACD) is an offshore contract drilling company that specializes in ultra-deepwater drilling services.

 First, since there’s so much supply around the world with current operations, the need for more drilling isn’t a pressing demand.

 Second, ultra-deepwater drilling is expensive and was a solution that was gaining traction before unconventional drilling (like fracking) become the hot new technology and unleashed a fracking boom across the U.S. and other parts of the world.